 Before you can make the bread, you need to start a starter.
 My biggest piece of advice: be patient.
 Go here for the instructions.

 Is my starter dead?

 As I said, be patient.
 Find answers to your sourdough starter questions here.

 Drowning in discard

 Before you feed your starter, you remove most of it from its jar.
 These recipes help you use up that unfed discard:

 - Soft pretzels

 The bread recipe

-Don’t let all the steps intimidate you.
+Don’t let all the steps scare you off.
 After you’ve made it a couple of times, you won’t find it nearly as intimidating.
 Go here for the recipe.

 The measurements for the bread recipe if you don’t have a scale